bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Breezy and Mostly Clear
+- Breezy and Partly Cloudy
 - 88% humidity
-- 19 mph wind
+- 18 mph wind
-- 33% cloud cover
+- 60% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
 - 1.55 inches of rain expected in the next 48 hours